As anyone who’s looked into Tesla’s warranty specifics knows, there’s plenty of ground to cover. We’re here to help break it down for you!

 The Model Y’s Safety Restraint System Limited Warranty covers seat belt and air bag systems for up to 5 years or 60,000 miles.
 Repair and replacement costs for defective materials or workmanship are covered so long as they fall within the guidelines provided by Tesla’s warranty documentation (we’ll cover a few ways you can void your warranty in a later section).

 The Battery and Drive Unit Limited Warranty for the Model Y covers those systems for 8 years or 120,000 miles in the Long Range and Performance trims.
 This warranty covers damage due to battery fires or unacceptably low battery capacity retention (see the battery warranty section for fuller details on how this works).

 Tesla’s Battery and Drive Unit Limited Warranty covers the battery pack and drivetrain components of all of Tesla’s new vehicles for 8 years and varying mileage depending on the model.
 The Model X and Model S are covered up to 150,000 miles under this warranty if the car hasn’t already reached 8 years from the first date of sale or service.
 For the Long Range and Performance versions of the Model 3 and Model Y, the Battery and Drive Unit Limited Warranty covers up to 120,000 miles.
-The Standard Range Model 3 is covered up to 100,000 miles.
+The Standard Range Model 3 (and, basically, any RWD Model 3) is covered up to 100,000 miles.
 Again, the warranty period ends with whichever of these criteria is reached first: 8 years or the model-specific mileage.